romiteld/portfolio/memory-bank/activeContext.md

    - Using TypeScript for type safety in all components
    - Maintaining consistent code structure across the portfolio
    - Using CSS modules or Tailwind for styling
+   - Pinning exact dependency versions for critical packages to prevent unexpected breaking changes
+   - Using downgraded versions when necessary to maintain compatibility

 ## Current Challenges